The Short Version

 How can I use the decodable books I already have?

 There are two steps to using decodable books so that they support your teaching:

 - Make sure that you know the phonics progression you are teaching.

 - Make sure you align the decodable books with that progression accurately.

 Have Phonic Books decodable books been validated?

 Yes, our books were previously approved by the DfE in 2013.
-In 2021, they were resubmitted as part of the Sounds-Write programme and various other phonic programmes.
-Our books have been revalidated for use with the Sounds-Write programme and more recently with McKie Mastery Power Phonics.
-We expect our books to be further validated alongside other programmes by the end of the validation process.
+In 2021, they were resubmitted and have been validated for use with the Sounds-Write programme and more recently with McKie Mastery Power Phonics.

 Do we need to follow a specific SSP programme to use these books?